-Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver of pay" clause of the contract as of November 2006 for total amount of US\$41 million.
+Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver of pay" clause of the contract as of November 2006 for total amount of US\$ 41 million.
 The invoices have been rejected by the Company.
 Furthermore the above mentioned companies have notified the formal start-up period of negotiations previous to any arbitration demand.
 In addition, YPF has been notified of an arbitration demand from Innergy Soluciones Energéticas ("Innergy").
 The Company has answered the arbitration complaint, and has filed a counterclaim based on the hardship provisions ("teoría de la imprevisión") of the Argentine Civil Code.
-As of March 31, 2007 the nomination of the Arbitral Court is still in process.
-The damages claimed by Innergy amount to US\$24 million plus interests.
-Such amount might be increased if Innergy incorporates to the demand penalties related to periods subsequent to June 2006.
+As of June 30, 2007, the Arbitral Court has been nominated and has issued a court order with respect to the proceedings and terms of the arbitration.
+As of that date, the parties have exchanged documentation requirements.
+The damages claimed by Innergy amount to US\$ 24 million plus interests.
+Such amount might be increased if Innergy incorporates to the demand invoices for penalties received for the periods subsequent to June 2006.

 Domestic sales: Central Puerto S.A. has claimed YPF for cutbacks in natural gas supply pursuant to their respective contracts.
 The Company has formally denied such breach, based on the fact that, pending the restructuring of such contracts, is not obliged to confirm nominations of natural gas to those clients during certain periods of the year.
+On March 15, 2007, Central Puerto S.A. notified YPF of the beginning of pre-arbitral negotiations in relation to the agreements for the supply of its plants located in Buenos Aires and Loma La Lata, Province of Neuquén.
+On May 29, 2007, the parties arrived to a termination agreement in order to solve their disputes related to the Loma La Lata natural gas supply contract.